DenchiSoft/VTubeStudio/README.md

 You can use the same ID or different IDs for each request.
 If provided, IDs should only contain ASCII characters and be at least 1 and at most 64 characters in length.
 If you don't add the `"requestID"` field, VTube Studio will add a randomly generated UUID for the request and return it with the response.

+The `"currentSessionAuthenticated"` will tell you if the current session has already been authenticated.

 If the user has turned off the API functionality, all API requests other than the API state request will fail with the following response.